microsoft/TypeScript-Website/packages/documentation/copy/en/tutorials/TypeScript Tooling in 5 minutes.md

 - Via npm (the Node.js package manager)
 - By installing TypeScript's Visual Studio plugins

-Visual Studio 2017 and Visual Studio 2015 Update 3 include TypeScript by default.
+Visual Studio 2017 and Visual Studio 2015 Update 3 include TypeScript language support by default but does not include the TypeScript compiler, `tsc`.
 If you didn't install TypeScript with Visual Studio, you can still [download it](/download).

 For npm users: